Ryan Fitzpatrick: 2016 season

-Fitzpatrick, a free agent after the conclusion of the 2015 season, signed a one-year fully guaranteed $12 million contract with the Jets on July 27, 2016.
+Fitzpatrick, a free agent after the 2015 season, signed a one-year fully guaranteed $12 million contract with the Jets on July 27, 2016.

-During the narrow season-opening 23-22 loss to the Cincinnati Bengals, Fitzpatrick threw for 189 yards, two touchdowns, and an interception.
-In the next game on Thursday Night Football against the Buffalo Bills, he improved gradually with 374 passing yards and a touchdown, leading the Jets to a 37–31 victory to earn AFC Offensive Player of the Week.
+During the narrow season-opening 23–22 loss to the Cincinnati Bengals, Fitzpatrick threw for 189 yards, two touchdowns, and an interception.
+In the next game on Thursday Night Football against the Buffalo Bills, he gradually improved with 374 passing yards and a touchdown, leading the Jets to a 37–31 victory to earn AFC Offensive Player of the Week honors.
 The following week against the Kansas City Chiefs, the Jets committed eight turnovers, including Fitzpatrick throwing six interceptions.
 Fitzpatrick finished with 188 passing yards as the Jets lost on the road by a score of 24–3.
-During a Week 6 28-3 road loss to the Arizona Cardinals, Fitzpatrick was benched in favor of Geno Smith after going 16-for-31 for 174 yards with no touchdowns and an interception.
+During a Week 6 28–3 road loss to the Arizona Cardinals, Fitzpatrick was benched for Geno Smith after going 16-for-31 for 174 yards, no touchdowns, and an interception.

 Smith was then named the starter for the next game against the Baltimore Ravens.
 However, he suffered a season-ending injury and was replaced by Fitzpatrick in the second quarter.
 Fitzpatrick then started the team's next two games against the Cleveland Browns and Miami Dolphins before sitting out against the Los Angeles Rams due to injury.
 Bryce Petty started in his place even though Fitzpatrick was still active for the game as the backup.
 Fitzpatrick then returned from his injury to start the next two games against the New England Patriots and Indianapolis Colts.
-However, during the Colts game, he was benched in favor of Petty to start the second half.
+However, during the Colts game, he was benched for Petty to start the second half.

 Petty was then named the starter for the final four games of the season.
 Jets head coach Todd Bowles said, "The plan was for us to start him the last four games anyway, so we just started a half early."
 Petty then started the next three games against the San Francisco 49ers, Miami Dolphins, and New England Patriots.
 During the Dolphins game, Fitzpatrick relieved Petty due to injury early in the fourth quarter.
 Petty also suffered an injury in the Patriots game and was replaced by Fitzpatrick in the second quarter.
 Due to Petty's injury, Fitzpatrick started in the regular season finale, completing 20 of 30 passes for 210 yards and two touchdowns as the Jets beat the Bills by a score of 30–10.

 Fitzpatrick finished the 2016 season with 2,710 passing yards, 12 touchdowns, and 17 interceptions to go along with 33 carries for 130 yards in 14 games and 11 starts.

 On February 15, 2017, Fitzpatrick's contract was voided, and he became a free agent.